natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [31]: print(d)
     {1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64, 9: 81, 10: 100}

-Another example where you need to convert an existing dictionary and transfer all keys to a lower register.
-First, a solution without a dictionary generator:
+Another example in which you need to change an existing dictionary and convert all keys to lowercase.
+First, a solution without a dict comprehension:

 .. code:: python